LG Viper 4G LTE

 A new cheap smartphone

 LG partnered with Sprint and offered it its Viper 4G LTE smartphone.
 While also offered as a prepaid phone, this phone is what the American network was looking for to to bring themselves one step closer to the modern times we’re currently living in.
 This handset is $99 with a contract and is the – so far – first device to feature the new LTE network from Sprint.
 Does this smartphone make the cut?
 Because there are many Sprint phones which are very good.
-We analyzed this model to see and then wrote this article.
+We tested this model to see and then wrote this review.

 The LG Viper has no problem in just being a solid smartphone.
 Also, it’s one of those phones which leave one with a sense of deep comfort.
 It measures 4.59″ x 2.44″ x 0.46″.
 Its weight is 5 ounces.
 These are the two elements which make this device thin and light.
 Plastic is the one material that went into the making of the Viper.
 We’ll say this again: plastic doesn’t always have to mean bad quality.
 There are cases when it does, but this phone is not one of them.
 We can actually say that the device looks and even feels classy.
 The rear has a slate-gray color.
 It won’t fall that easily while grasping it.
 So yes, design is most definitely not a con.